Interference of Clocks: A Quantum Twin Paradox: Results

-\textbf{Atom-interferometric twin paradox}\\ These results are highlighted by a Mach-Zehnder interferometer (MZI) measuring the gravitational acceleration $g$.
-Its sensitivity with respect to gravity stems entirely from the interaction with the light, i.e. $\Delta S_\text{gk}$, while the proper-time difference vanishes~\cite{Wolf11,Schleich12}.
-Indeed, the MZI consists of a sequence of pulses coherently creating, redirecting and finally recombining the two branches.
+\textbf{\bfseries\sffamily Atom-interferometric twin paradox}\\[1ex] The Kasevich-Chu-type~\cite{Kasevich91} Mach-Zehnder interferometer (MZI) has been at the center of a vivid discussion about gravitational redshift in atom interferometers~\cite{Mueller10,Wolf11,Schleich12}.
+Indeed, it has been demonstrated that its sensitivity to the gravitational acceleration $g$ stems entirely from the interaction with the light, i.e. $\Delta S_{\text{gk}}$, while the proper time vanishes~\cite{Wolf11,Schleich12}.
+It is hence insensitive to gravitational time dilation -- which, a priori, is not necessarily true for arbitrary interferometer geometries.

+Such an MZI consists of a sequence of pulses coherently creating, redirecting and finally recombining the two branches.
 The three pulses are separated by equal time intervals of duration $T$.
-We show the spacetime diagram of the two branches $z_\text{k}^\iii$, the momentum kicks $ \ddot{z}_k^\iii$ as a sequence in time and the gravitationally induced trajectory $z_\text{g}$ in Fig.~\ref{fig:single_loops} on the left.
-The momentum kicks are $z_\text{k}$ branch-dependent while $z_\text{g}$ is common for both arms of the interferometer.
-From these quantities and with the help of equations~\eqref{eq:Delta_tau} and~\eqref{eq:Delta_S_kg}, we obtain the phase contributions shown at the bottom of the Fig.~\ref{fig:single_loops} (see Materials and Methods).
-The phase takes the familiar form $\Delta \varphi = -kgT^2$ and has no proper-time contribution, but is solely determined by the gravito-recoil action originating in the electromagnetic interaction.
+We show the spacetime diagram of the two branches $z_{\text{k}}^\iii$, the light-pulse induced acceleration $ \ddot{z}_k^\iii$ as a sequence in time and the gravitationally induced trajectory $z_{\text{g}}$ in Fig.~2 on the left.

+The contributions $z_{\text{k}}^{(\alpha)}$ are branch-dependent while $z_{\text{g}}$ is common for both arms of the interferometer.
+From these quantities and with the help of Eqs.~\eqref{eq:Delta_tau} and~\eqref{eq:Delta_S_kg}, we obtain the phase contributions shown at the bottom of the Fig.~2 (see Materials and Methods).
+The phase takes the familiar form $\Delta \varphi = -kgT^2$ and has no proper-time contribution, but is solely determined by the gravito-kick action originating in the interaction with the light pulses~\cite{Wolf11,Schleich12}.